gersteing/DashCandlestickCharting/README.md

 Running this Example Using Python and Flask
 -------------------------------------------
-There is only one file for this project called dash_plotly_candlestick.py.
-To run the project just run this file using the python command prompt.
+To start this project just rund the main file called dash_plotly_candlestick.py.
+You can run the file from the python command prompt.
 However, you will need to make sure you have the necessary dependencies installed.

 This project requires you install python.
 This was developed with python 3.6.5 The following packages were also installed using pip at the time I authored the code.